 a.
 Smile will be brighter and whiter in less time from using more bristles.

 b.
-Plaque and food will be easily brushed out from between teeth –
+Plaque and food will be easily brushed out from between teeth – no bad breath.

 c.
 Less dentistry expense that comes from having fewer cavities.

 5. Step 5 – now it’s time to drill down and connect your benefits to the reader’s emotional desires.

 a.
 The good feeling that comes from knowing that you are going to look great in photographs with a full brighter and whiter smile.

 b.
 The relief and confidence that comes from having sweet smelling breath.
 Ideal when it comes to building and keeping good relationships with colleagues, school friends and even most importantly – hot dates!

 c.
 Being able to enjoy spending money on luxury items and not being the person who has not teeth in photographs.